czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I paused CS50 a little bit and focused on CI/CD pipeline.
 It was fun!

 **Link to work:** N/A

+### Day 40: May 25, 2020

+**Today's Progress**: I tried to solve the blur box part of the problem set for CS50, but I got stuck again.
+Somehow I could not crack it.
+But I do not give up!
+I am going to sovle this one way or the other!
+Tomorrow is the next opportunity for that.
+If it takes 2 days or 100, I will solve it.

+**Thoughts:** : That blur box algorithm drives me crazy, but I am not giving up that easily.
+I will finish it, even if it takes a month or more!

+**Link to work:** N/A